osrf/vehicle_gateway/README.md

 ### Build the Vehicle Gateway
 We can now build the Vehicle Gateway itself.
 To keep paths short, we will make a colcon workspace named `vg` for "Vehicle Gateway", in your home directory.
 The Vehicle Gateway build will also download and build the PX4 firmware, to allow software-in-the-loop (SITL) simulation.

+At time of writing, the `rosdep` command has to include a lot of `--skip-key` because currently Gazebo Garden is not yet in `rosdep`.

 ```bash
 sudo apt install python3-kconfiglib python3-jinja2 python3-jsonschema ros-humble-gps-msgs gcc-arm-none-eabi libfuse2
 pip3 install pyros-genmsg